 Ready to discover if a reverse mortgage fits your financial situation?
 Griffin Funding offers personalized guidance to help you navigate reverse mortgage loan limits and determine how much equity you can access.

 Our experienced loan officers will explain how the principal limit on a reverse mortgage works for your specific situation.
-We understand that retirement planning requires careful consideration of all available options.
+We understand that mortgage planning in retirement requires careful consideration of all available options, whether that entails a reverse mortgage or a real estate investment strategy.

-For a quick assessment, download the Griffin Gold app to access smart calculators, gain a personalized financial picture, and track your home’s value.
+For a quick assessment, download the Griffin Gold app to access smart calculators and gain a personalized financial picture.
 The app can also help you understand how factors like your age and property value affect your borrowing power.

 Find the best loan for you.
 Reach out today!